Working in Market - France

 Special interest

 - Working holidays is a specialist segment in France.
-Key agencies include Cercle des Vacances.
+Key agencies include Cercle des Vacances particularly for air ticket sales (with their brand Vacances Australie).

 - Luxury is a high-yielding market for Australia.
 This type of long-haul travel is booked primarily through traditional booking channels.
-Key operators selling HYT to Australia include Voyageurs du Monde, Australie à la Carte, Maison du voyage, ASIA and Australie Tours.
+Few key operators selling HYT to Australia include Voyageurs du Monde, Australie à la Carte, Only For You, The Travel Corner, Amplitudes, Cercle des Voyageurs, Eluxtravel, and Ateliers du voyage.

 Planning a visit to market